hainayanda/Artisan/README_3_1_1.md

 It will automatically run getData when the user type in searchBar, with a minimum interval between method calls, is 1 second and will update table cells with new data on Main Thread every time you get data from API

-You can clone and check the [Example folder](https://github.com/nayanda1/Artisan/tree/main/Example) or for more wiki, go to [here](https://github.com/nayanda1/Artisan/wiki)
+For more wiki, go to [here](https://github.com/nayanda1/Artisan/wiki)

 ## Contribute